Save water

 About Scottish Water

-Scottish Water is committed to acting responsibly in the way we deliver services, promoting the importance of helping to protect this precious resource – water is always worth saving.
-The goal is to deliver a service that protects the environment, whilst delivering quality and value for our customers.
+Scottish Water is publicly owned and looks after Scotland’s most precious natural resource – we are trusted to care for the water on which Scotland depends.
+We are committed to acting responsibly in the way we deliver our services, promoting the importance of helping to protect this precious resource – water is always worth saving.

 About Home Energy Scotland